Akan

 - Celebrations Joyful Traditions

-- Festivals such as Akwasidae and Odwira are celebrated with music, dance, and feasting, reflecting the rich cultural heritage and communal spirit of the Akan people.
+- Festivals such as Akwasidae and Odwira are celebrated with dance, music, and rituals.

 - Cultural Calendar And Holidays